A leading player in the healthcare services, Domidep has chosen to focus its business on providing residential and medical care to elderly people.

 The company has achieved robust growth thanks to:

-At the end of 2019, Domidep had around 7,000 beds in more than 100 establishments throughout France and Belgium.
+At the end of 2021, Domidep operated around 9,300 beds in almost 140 establishments throughout France, Belgium and Germany.

 Executive management lies in the hands of the Group’s Chairman, Pascal Guérin, backed by a management team with grassroots experience in the industry (as retirement home directors).